avanzosc/odoo-addons/stock_move_sale_unit_price/README.rst

 * In stock movements two new fields.
 "Sale unit price": sale line price with discount.
 "Subtotal sale unit price": sale unit price * quantity done.
+* In stock movements be able to search and filter by "Unit of Measure".

 Bug Tracker
 ===========